huggingface/transformers/docs/source/en/big_models.md

 > [!TIP]
 > Make sure you have Accelerate v0.9.0 or later and PyTorch v1.9.0 or later installed.

-From Transformers v4.20.0, the [`~PreTrainedModel.from_pretrained`] method has been supercharged with Accelerate's [Big Model Inference](https://hf.co/docs/accelerate/usage_guides/big_modeling) feature to efficiently handle really big models!
+From Transformers v4.20.0, the [`~PreTrainedModel.from_pretrained`] method is supercharged with Accelerate's [Big Model Inference](https://hf.co/docs/accelerate/usage_guides/big_modeling) feature to efficiently handle really big models!
 Big Model Inference creates a *model skeleton* on PyTorch's [**meta**](https://pytorch.org/docs/main/meta.html) device.
 The randomly initialized parameters are only created when the pretrained weights are loaded.
 This way, you aren't keeping two copies of the model in memory at the same time (one for the randomly initialized model and one for the pretrained weights), and the maximum memory consumed is only the full model size.

 To enable Big Model Inference in Transformers, set `low_cpu_mem_usage=True` in the [`~PreTrainedModel.from_pretrained`] method.